Our Star-Spangled Story

 • Katy

 While the lessons and end-of-lesson activities are “open and go,” the projects require planning ahead to gather resources.
-A Unit Projects Supply List is available on the Notgrass website along with other extras such as a list of additional suggested literature; video demonstrations of singing, games, and dances; downloadable files required for two of the projects; and printable maps.
+A Unit Projects Supply List is available on the Notgrass website along with other extras such as a list of additional suggested literature; video demonstrations of singing, games, and dances; downloadable files required for two projects; and printable maps.

 Summary